slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."
 -- Archimedes [-212]*

+> *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."
+-- George Orwell [1903]*

 > *"The most basic idea of strategy is the application of strength against weakness.
 Or if you prefer, strength applied to the most promising opportunity.
 A good strategy doesn’t just draw on existing strength; it creates strength.
 Rumelt’s definition of strategy as creating strength is particularly important.
 You don’t deplete yourself as you execute your strategy.
 You choose tactics that reinforce and build strength as they are deployed."
 -- Richard Rumelt [1942]*